gregartist/ga-basic-slider/README.md

 #### A Typical Setup

-gaBasicSlider does not rely on markup order to work so the markup in this example could be rearranged to best suite the needs of the project.
+gaBasicSlider does not rely on markup order to work, so the markup in this example could be rearranged to best suite the needs of the project.

 ```html
 <div class="slider">